pnp/cli-microsoft365/docs/docs/cmd/spfx/spfx-doctor.md

 If you miss any required tools or use a version that doesn't meet the SharePoint Framework requirements, the command will give you a list of recommendation how to address these issues.

 Next to verifying the readiness of your environment to use a particular version of the SharePoint Framework, you can also check if the version of the SharePoint Framework that you use is compatible with the specific version of SharePoint.
 Supported versions are `sp2016`, `sp2019` and `spo`.

+!!! important
+    This command supports only text output.

 ## Examples